 Page Load Traces

-The Performance Monitoring SDK captures page load traces automatically for your application, and shows them on the Countly Dashboard.
+The Performance Monitoring feature captures page load traces automatically for your application and shows them on the Countly Dashboard.
 Recorded metrics for the page load traces are as follows:

 - First paint: Time elapsed between when the user navigates to a page and when any visual change happens.